Luigi Persico: Biography

 Born in Naples, Luigi Persico studied at the Accademia di Belle Arti di Napoli, then headed by the French painter Jean-Baptiste Wicar.
 He moved to the United States of America in 1815, where he was soon joined by his brother Gennaro, an art teacher.

-After living some time in Baltimore, he lived between 1817 and 1824 in Lancaster, where he designed and painted portraits (including posthumous, of General Edward Hand).

-During this period, he also works in Harrisburg, where he participated in sculptural decoration of the Capitol Hills, and, after 1818, in Philadelphia, where he sculpted the bust of Dr. Nathaniel Chapman.

-After 1824, he settled in Washington, where he became famous for his bust of Lafayette (1825), directed at the latter's triumphal visit to the United States.
+After living some time in Baltimore, he lived between 1817 and 1824 in Lancaster, Pennsylvania, where he designed and painted portraits (including posthumous, of General Edward Hand).
+During this period in Pennsylvania, he also worked in Harrisburg, where he participated in sculptural decoration of the Pennsylvania State Capitol and, after 1818, in Philadelphia, where he sculpted the bust of Dr. Nathaniel Chapman.
+After 1824, he settled in Washington, D.C. where he became famous for his bust of the Marquis de Lafayette (1825), directed at the latter's triumphal visit to the United States.

 Participation in the setting of the Capitol (1825-1844)

 The Genius of America (1825-1828)

-This first success opened the doors of a prestigious order: the pediment of the eastern portico of the Capitol in Washington.
-On May 31, 1825, Persico, accompanied by the architect Charles Bulfinch, presented this model of the project to President John Quincy Adams.
+This first success opened the doors of a prestigious order: the pediment of the eastern portico of the United States Capitol in Washington.
+On May 31, 1825, Persico, accompanied by the architect Charles Bulfinch, presented a model of the project to President John Quincy Adams.

-He appreciated the allegories of Justice and America, but demanded the replacement of the allegory of the Force, represented by a Hercules too "pagan" to his taste, to an allegory of Hope.
+Adams appreciated the allegories of Justice and America, but demanded the replacement of the allegory of the Force, represented by a Hercules too "pagan" to his taste, to an allegory of Hope.

-After noting the president that all the characters are now female, the Italian sculptor accepts the changes required by Adams and developed the figure of Hope leaning on an anchor.
-Adams has held that this attribute too much like an anchor on the new Dutch ship design Persico, the artist went to the Commodore Thomas Tingey to get a more authentic.

-In June 1828, he told Adams, came to admire the work being completed, "Now, if a sailor looks at this pediment, he will say that the anchor is represented accurately! ".
+After noting to the president that all the characters were now female, the Persico accepted the changes required by Adams and developed the figure of Hope leaning on an anchor.
+Adams thought that this looked too much like an anchor on the new Dutch ship design.
+Persico then went to Commodore Thomas Tingey to get a more authentic image.
+In June 1828, he told Adams, who came to admire the work being completed, "Now, if a sailor looks at this pediment, he will say that the anchor is represented accurately! ".

 The three figures in high relief in the sandstone, about three meters high, were completed in summer 1828.
 In December of that year, Persico returned to Italy after Adams spoke to his desire to continue working at the sculptural decoration of the Capitol.

-Through the intervention of Adams and favorably received by its pediment, in the following years, he obtained two new sculpture commissions for the same monument.
+Through the intervention of Adams, and with the pediment well-received, Persico obtained two new sculpture commissions for the Capitol.